joannawojtasz/sick-librarians/README.md

 9. As a Site Admin I can create draft posts so that I can finish writing the content later

-10. As a Site Admin I can create draft posts so that I can finish writing the content later
+10. As a Site Admin I can disapprove comments so that I can moderate the discussion

 ### Wireframe: